Azure/aks-baseline-windows/README.md

 # AKS Windows Baseline

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

-Below is a picture of the architecture for the privatized scenario.
+This repository demonstrates recommended ways to deploy and manage Windows workloads on AKS.
+To learn more about how enterprises can look at setting up their team and manage in terms of a separation of concerns and automation / CI/CD,please take a look at our [Automation baseline repo](https://github.com/Azure/aks-baseline-automation/).

+This repository is a part of the [AKS Landing zone accelerator](https://github.com/Azure/AKS-Landing-Zone-Accelerator), an open-source collection of ARM, Bicep and Terraform templates that represent the strategic design path and target technical state for an Azure Kubernetes Service (AKS) deployment.
+Head over there to started.

+Our baseline architecture, which is our Secure Baseline Private Cluster scenario is available in the Scenarios folder and uses the architecture below.

 ![architecture diagram](/media/AKS%20Windows%20Diagram.png)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or